nao1215/sqly/website/content/_index.md

 go install github.com/nao1215/sqly@latest
 ```

-Homebrew, winget, the AUR, aqua, mise, and prebuilt binaries are on the [install page](/install/).
+Homebrew, the AUR, aqua, mise, and prebuilt binaries are on the [install page](/install/).